 Do you find broken code on your website?
 Do you experience an unexplained reason for your website misbehavior?
 Broken links, code malfunctioning could also be a pointer to identify hacking attempts which need to be arrested at the right time.

 It should be a practice to monitor access of application and database periodically.
-If you find unauthorized users checking into your application, your website maybe at a high risk.
+However, if you find unauthorized users checking into your application, your website maybe at a high risk.

 If you find your customers getting dissatisfied with your website for no known reason or unknown issues cropping up your website and disappointing your customers, it could be due to website hacking